 If you or someone you know suffers from emotional problems, you can always seek help from professionals like social workers.
 Besides looking for school social work service, you can also call the Hotline Service for Youth-at-risk or visit any Integrated Children and Youth Services Centre.
 Social workers are there to give you support and make friends with you.
 Those who are seriously disturbed or suffering from mental illnesses can seek the assistance of clinical psychologists in the Social Welfare Department, Hospital Authority, or Non-Government Organisations through referrals by social workers or medical doctors.

 Emotional problems are curable with the right treatments and positive attitudes.
 Do not hesitate to ask for help whenever necessary.
-The pamphlet “New life for ex-mentally ill people” can tell you how we can help those people adjust to life in the community.
+Services for ex-mentally ill persons or E.A.S.Y Programme can tell you how we can help those people adjust to life in the community.